-- English and maths courses where the individual has not yet achieve grade C/4 or above, including: - ¬ GCSE English language or maths - ¬ Functional Skills English or maths from Entry to level 2 - ¬ Stepping Stone qualifications approved by the DfE - ¬ Essential Digital Skills qualifications up to and including level 1 assessed at below level 1 - People on Job Seeker's Allowance (JSA), including those receiving National Insurance credits only; - People on Employment and Support Allowance (ESA); - People on Universal Credit who earn either less than £345 a month (individual claims) or £552 a month (household claims); - People in custody who are released on temporary licence, following learning outside a prison environment and not funded by the Ministry of Justice; - People who are in receipt of any state benefit not listed above, earning less than £345 a month (individual claims) or £552 a month (household claims) who want to enter employment or progress into more sustained employment.
-The learning must be directly relevant to the student's employment prospects and local labour needs; - People who are eligible for ESFA, SYMCA or WYCA funding and who earn less than £18,525 (ESFA/SYMCA) or £19,305 (WYCA) annual gross salary; - People aged 19 to 23 studying at entry or level 1 aims (excluding English, Maths or ESOL aims) who are entitled for funding for a full level 2 qualification but need a step up from basic skills in order to progress to a full level 2; - People of any age classified as unemployed (or low wage earning less than £18,525 annual gross salary) are fully funded when studying a qualification up to and including level 2.
-If classified as employed then they are co-funded (excluding 19-23 year old's if they are studying on a non-full level 2 and if they have not already achieved a full level 2, the student would have to pay the full cost of the course); - People aged 19 to 23 studying their first full level 2 gualification: - People aged 19-23 studying for a first full level 3 qualification: - Some introductory courses (designated free by the College). - For Community Learning programmes fee remission will be given to learners who earn less than the low wage threshold or are in receipt of any stage benefit earning less than £345 a month (individual claims) or £552 a month (household claims) and will either: - 1. progress towards formal learning or employment and/or - 2. improve their health and well-being, including mental health and/or - 3. develop stronger communities - People who qualify for fee remission under any other terms of the funding guidance for the relevant academic year as published by the ESFA/SYMCA or WYCA.
+- English and maths courses where the individual has not yet achieve grade C/4 or above, including: - GCSE English language or maths - Functional Skills English or maths from Entry to level 2 - Stepping Stone qualifications approved by the DfE - Essential Digital Skills qualifications up to and including level 1 assessed at below level 1 - People in receipt of Job Seeker's Allowance (JSA), including those receiving National Insurance credits only; - People in receipt of Employment and Support Allowance (ESA); - People in receipt of Universal Credit (UC) for whom take home pay (disregarding UC payments and other benefits) is either less than £617 a month (individual claims) or £988 a month (household claims); - People in custody who are released on temporary license, following learning outside a prison environment and not funded by the Ministry of Justice; - People in receipt of any state benefit not listed above, and for whom take home pay (disregarding UC payments and other benefits) is either less than £617 a month (individual claims) or £988 a month (household claims) and want to enter employment or progress into more sustained employment.
+The learning must be directly relevant to the student's employment prospects and local labour needs; - People who are eligible for ESFA, SYMCA or WYCA funding and meet the low wage threshold (those who earn less than £21,255 annual gross salary or for students students living outside of West and South Yorkshire the threshold is £20,319) - People aged 19 to 23\ studying at entry or level 1 aims (excluding English, Maths or ESOL aims) who are entitled for funding for a full level 2 qualification but need a step up from basic skills in order to progress to a full level 2; - People of any age classified as unemployed or meet the low wage threshold (those who earn less than £21,255 annual gross salary, £20,319 for students living outside of West and South Yorkshire) are fully funded when studying a qualification up to and including level 2.
+If classified as employed then they are co-funded (excluding 19 to23 year old's if they are studying on a non-full level 2 and if they have not already achieved a full level 2, the student would have to pay the full cost of the course); - People aged 19 to 23\ studying their first full level 2 qualification; - People aged 19 to 23\ studying for a first full level 3 qualification; - For some level 3 courses which are approved by ESFA, SYMCA or WYCA as 'Free Courses for jobs' where students are 24+ and is their first full level 3 qualification or are unemployed or meet the low wage threshold (earn less than £21,255 annual gross salary, £20,319 for students living outside of West and South Yorkshire) - Some introductory courses (designated free by the College). - For Community Learning programmes fee remission will be given to students who earn less than £21,255 annual gross salary (£20,319 for students living outside of West and South Yorkshire) or are in receipt of any state benefit and their take home pay (disregarding UC payments and other benefits) is either less than £617 a month (individual claims) or £988 a month (household claims) and will either: - 1. progress towards formal learning or employment and/or - 2. improve their health and well-being, including mental health and/or - 3. develop stronger communities

+People who qualify for fee remission under any other terms of the funding guidance for the relevant academic year as published by the ESFA, SYMCA or WYCA.